 - 1. Priority Category One.
-Housing Applicants are Qualified Purchasers that are employed by a Garfield County-based employment source as defined in section 8-401.A.3. - 2.
+Applicants that are employed by a Garfield County-based employment source as defined in section 8-401.A.3.a-c. - 2.
 Priority Category Two.
-Housing Applicants that are full-time residents of Garfield County who will become Qualified Purchasers by participation in this program. - 3.
+Applicants that are full-time residents of Garfield County. - 3.
 Priority Category Three.
-Housing Applicants from outside of Garfield County who will become Qualified Purchasers by participation in this program.
+Applicants who will become full-time residents of Garfield County by participation in this program.

-8A-104.
-INITIAL SALE AND RESALE OF MITIGATION UNITS.
+8-403.
+INITIAL SALE AND RESALE OF AFFORDABLE HOUSING UNITS.